-Melody LeBeau is also an alumni of the Institute and is now its Special Projects Coordinator.
-As the Program Director for I Am Syria campaign, she has full operational control of its webpage, managing its day to day posts and Social Media outreach on behalf of the Syrian people, including its Seven Days for Syria, Twitter Campaign, and partnerships with film companies to help feature Syrian documentaries in the US.
+Melody LeBeau is also an alumni of the Institute and is now its Program Director, as well as for I Am Syria campaign, for which she has full operational control of its webpage, managing its day to day posts and Social Media outreach on behalf of the Syrian people, including its Seven Days for Syria, Twitter Campaign, and partnerships with film companies to help feature Syrian documentaries in the US.
 A graduate of Oswego State University with a double major in Mass Communications and Global and International Studies, Melody plays a vital role in the programs public outreach, including Social Media postings, as well as designing the beautiful Summer Institute annual posters which serve as the centerpiece of the program's public relations.

 Jessica Schuster is the the Communications Director for the Summer Institute.
 She graduated summa cum laude from the University at Buffalo with a double major in Political Science and Classics.
 Her respective foci were public law and ancient roman history, while her passion always was and still remains the female perspective and the role of women throughout history.